flooq/gsn-sn8/README.md

 ## Dataset

 The data is hosted on AWS.
-Download and unzip dataset to $HOME/.spacenet8 directory.
+Download and unzip dataset to inputs directory.

-`./scripts/prepare_dataset.sh`
+`python prepare_dataset.py`

 In case, you need a fresh dataset later, run this script again.
 It should be refreshed fast as data will not be downloaded from AWS again.

+In case, you need to download tarballs from AWS only then run

+`python aws_tarballs.py`

 ## Setup
 There are 2 preferred ways to build and run this project: